 What are the disadvantages of buying property in a trust?

 The main disadvantages of buying property in a trust structure are the cost and tax implications.
 A trust structure can be costly and complex to set up.
 It will create an extra set of accounts, documentation (such as meeting minutes) and lodgements.
 Due to their complexity, trust tax returns are usually more expensive than personal tax returns too.

 With a trust structure, you will be subject to greater land tax, as the tax threshold for trusts differs to that of individuals.
 Also, if you’re buying a home, there may be tax implications for the capital gains tax exemption.

 In the case of an investment property, a trust can distribute income, but it can’t distribute a loss.
 If your investment property gives you tax deductions to offset against your normal income, a trust structure won’t allow you to use those deductions.
 Rather, a trust will hold onto any losses and only use them to offset profits.
 Once you take depreciation into consideration, it could take a while for the property to return after-tax profits.
 During this time you won’t enjoy any tax relief.
 For some people, this isn’t an issue.
 But for many property investors, the tax deductions over the first 10 years are often key to affordability and pursuing other financial goals.

 Is buying property in a trust structure right for me?

+The decision to buy a property in a trust or your own name is a complex one that requires careful consideration of your specific circumstances and goals.
 You’ll see from the above that there is no perfect solution, with each scenario presenting both advantages and disadvantages.